- As low as $210/Night

 - Approximately 801 square feet

 This condo is located at A Place At The Beach V only one block away from the oceanfront.
 Within a short walk to the beaches of Myrtle Beach, and 5 miles or less away from attractions such as Barefoot Landing, Tanger Outlets, The Carolina Opry, and Pirates Voyage.
 So if you don't want to spend all your time at the beach, you are centrally located to other attractions.
 It is a 2 bedroom, 2 bathroom apartment style condo with a full kitchen.
 2 queen size beds, and also includes a pull out couch.
 Also, 2 full bathrooms.
 Located on the 3rd floor with no elevator.
-Washer and dryer included at the facility, but requires quarters.
-(Trailers, RVs, Motorcycles, and Animals are Not Accepted.
+Washer and dryer supplied at the facility, but requires quarters.
+(Trailers, RVs, Motorcycles, and Family Animals are Not Accepted.
 There is a Strict No smoking in the Room or on the patio.)
 Cleaning fee also includes linens (such as bath towels and linens).
 ONLY 2 VEHICLES ARE ACCEPTED.
 CHECK-IN IS AT 4PM.
 CHECKOUT IS AT 11AM.

 About the Area